Journal — Comparison · 8 min read

 Thermal receipt printing

 Loyverse: Supports common Bluetooth thermal printers.
-English receipts.
+Verify Arabic-text printing behaviour with their support if needed.

 QuickBiz: Bluetooth + LAN thermal printers.
 58mm and 80mm paper.
-Bilingual receipts (Arabic + English on the same receipt if needed).
+Bilingual receipts (Arabic + English on the same receipt if configured).

 Offline mode